vanJargon/reliable_udp/README.md

 usage: sender.py [-h] [-r RATE] [-a ADDRESS] [-f FILENAME] [-p PORTNUM]

 optional arguments:

-`  -h, --help   show this help message and exit
+  `-h`, `--help`   show this help message and exit

-`  -r RATE      Specify starting packet rate in Mbps (eg; -r 1.5 is 1.5 Mbps) `  -a ADDRESS   Indicate the ip address to send the data to.
-Default is `               localhost.
+  `-r` RATE      Specify starting packet rate in Mbps (eg; -r 1.5 is 1.5 Mbps)

+  `-a` ADDRESS   Indicate the ip address to send the data to.
+Default is

+               localhost.

-`  -f FILENAME  Indicate the name of file to send
+  `-f` FILENAME  Indicate the name of file to send

-`  -p PORTNUM   Indicate destination port.
+  `-p` PORTNUM   Indicate destination port.
 Default is 5555.

 For `receiver.py`,
 usage: receiver.py [-h] [-v] [-s] [-o OUTPUT_FILENAME]

 optional arguments:

-`  -h, --help          show this help message and exit `  -v, --verbose       Prints data and addresses
+  `-h`, `--help`          show this help message and exit

+  `-v`, `--verbose`       Prints data and addresses

-`  -s, --savefile      Indicate whether to save data to file `  -o OUTPUT_FILENAME  Indicate name of file to output.
+  `-s`, `--savefile`      Indicate whether to save data to file

+  `-o` OUTPUT_FILENAME  Indicate name of file to output.
 Defaults to 'output' in

                       the same directory

 Simply run `receiver.py` on the host you wish to receive the file and `sender.py` on the host that is sending the file.